joebew42/ex_twitch_pomobot/README.md

 - As a viewer I can ask a question related to the current pomodoro
   - the command `!pomo_ask [my question for streamer here ...]` will add a question
 - As soon as the pomodoro is over, all the related questions will appear in the chat
+- [?]
+Do we need to parse the IRC message?
+Or we can deal with the command only?

 ## DONE